hardikagg/Chat-App-C/README.md

 5. Enter the messages!

-Note: Suggestions and feedback are welcomed for converting it into C++ and to make it work on Windows Terminal.
+Note: Suggestions and feedback needed to make it work on Windows Terminal.